-(b) No pitcher shall attach to the glove any foreign material of a color different from the glove.
+(b) A pitcher may not attach to the glove any foreign material of a color different from the glove.
 The pitcher may wear a batting glove on the non-pitching hand under the pitcher's glove provided the batting glove is one solid color and not white, gray, or optic yellow.

-(c) The pitcher may NOT wear sweatbands on his/her wrists or arms
+(c) The pitcher may not wear anything on his/her wrists or arms except uniform or undershirt/sweatshirt.

-PENALTY: The plate umpire shall cause a glove that violates Rules 1.09 (a or b) to be removed from the game, either on his own initiative, at the recommendation of another umpire or upon complaint of the opposing manager that the umpires agree has merit.
+PENALTY: The plate umpire shall cause a glove that violates Rules 1.14(a or b) to be removed from the game, either on his own initiative, at the recommendation of another umpire or upon complaint of the opposing manager that umpires agree has merit.

 1.15 - WPYB shall provide protective batting helmets that meet NOCSAE specifications and standards.
 The batter, the on-deck batter, all base-runners and players serving as base coaches must wear a helmet.
 PENALTY: When an umpire observes anyone who is required to wear a batting helmet deliberately remove his batting helmet while in live-ball territory, the umpire shall issue a warning to the manager of the offending team.
 A subsequent violation of the rule shall result in ejection of the player who removed the helmet in live-ball territory.